Australians react to Scott Morrison's first words since returning from Hawaiian holiday

 "Mate, we've been being kind to each other the whole time.
 It's your lazy, post abandoning, lying hide we can't stand.
 Obviously you didn't get that brief in Hawaii."

-Dylan Leach wrote that Mr Morrison had "made Tony Abbott look like a good bloke".
+Dylan Leach wrote that Morrison had "made Tony Abbott look like a good bloke".

 "Prime Minister is back yet he's ruled our (sic) taking action on climate, won't discuss what more is needed in fire emergencies till March and just wants us all to be kinder.
 Wtf?